Dolphiq/craft3-forms/README.md

 ## Creating a new form
 Lets say that we are going to create a contact form.

 1. Create a directory with the name of your form inside the `forms` directory.
-This name will be your forms handle later on.
+This name will be your form handle later on.
 In this case it will be named `contact`
 2. Inside this directory create two files:
     * `contactForm.php` This file is a model that defines the fields and rules for the form.
 The name consists of the handle appended with `Form.php`.